 Joint replacement is a surgical procedure during which a damaged or arthritic joint is replaced with an orthopedic prosthesis.
 It may be recommended as a treatment option if you suffer from severe joint pain.

-If you have recently suffered a serious joint injury while playing sports, or following an accident which resulted in severe bone and cartilage damage, immediate joint replacement surgery may be necessary.
+If you have recently suffered a severe joint injury while playing sports or following an accident that resulted in severe bone and cartilage damage, immediate joint replacement surgery may be necessary.

 Disclaimer: We do not assume responsibility for the use of the provided information or its interpretation.
 Our efforts are towards providing current and reliable information; however these should not be considered, or used as a substitute for diagnosis or treatment.